Scholae de litteris latinis: courses on ancient, Christian and humanistic Latin literature, and on Roman daily life

 Should you be unable to attend a lesson, the Schola Latina will be glad to provide you with a video recording.

-To help participants to meet and make friends, we’ll form some groups on Whatsapp or similar programmes.
+To help participants to meet and make friends, we’ll form some groups on Whatsapp or similar platforms.

 Teaching material and course programme